The Vasa Museum: Discover one of Sweden’s greatest cultural treasures

 659 m - Djurgården

-Museum of Technology (Tekniska Museet)
+Museum of Science and Technology (Tekniska Museet)

-Museum of Technology (Tekniska Museet)
+Museum of Science and Technology (Tekniska Museet)

-Museum of Technology (Tekniska Museet)
+Museum of Science and Technology (Tekniska Museet)

 683 m - Östermalm